 Jeremy Justeson – Pimpin'

 Jeremy Justeson is one of America's finest saxophonists, and this is his debut recording on the American Modern Recordings (AMR) label.
-He is also a member of the American Modern Ensemble, AMR's house ensemble.
-This recording contains seven contemporary works, all of which feature the saxophone, and most include at least one other musician.
-All of the pieces in this album are world premiere recordings, and a few feature the composers performing their own works.
+He is also a member of the American Modern Ensemble, AMR's house ensemble, and he currently teaches at Kutztown University.

 Pistol Packin' Mamma - Scott McAllister (feat.
 Jeremy Justeson, Kurt Nikkanen & Maria Asteriadou) is about three conflicting personalities that are very rarely in harmony with each other

 Walimai - Michael Djupstrom (feat.
 Jeremy Justeson & Michael Djupstrom) is inspired by a character in Isabel Allende’s fascinating collection “Cuentos de Eva Luna”

 Sultana - John Mackey (feat.
 Jeremy Justeson & Maria Asteriadou) takes it's name from a female sultan

 schizo 'squito - Rob Smith (feat.
 Jeremy Justeson) is inspired by the schizophrenic life of a mosquito

 Tongue and Groove: Four Mallet Version - Robert Paterson (feat.
 Jeremy Justeson & Robert Paterson) is inspired by carpentry, rhythmic interplay, fast tonguing and oral sex

 Spirit - Joseph Rubenstein (feat.
 Joseph Rubenstein): the title refers to raising one's spirits and the general tone is one of warmth and positive emotion

 Pimpin' - JacobTV (Jacob Ter Veldhuis) (feat.
 Jeremy Justeson) [Explicit] is the title track, and is based on original speech by American pimps and prostitutes

 Total Time: 72:07